TonyBY/COP5556-CourseProject_CompilerImplementation/README.md

 # COP5556-CourseProject_CompilerImplementation
-An implementation of a compiler for a small programming language, which is a course project of COP5556 Programming Language Principles.
+An implementation of a compiler for a small programming language.
+It is a course project of COP5556 Programming Language Principles.

 ## Language:
 Java